 Loyalty and reward schemes

-One of the inducements for using a particular supermarket is the rewards programmes on offer.
-Now, you can collect points in-store of course, but it’s also very much a part of the online experience, especially when you want to exchange your Clubcard, Nectar, or similar vouchers for products or days out.
+One of the perks of using a particular supermarket is a rewards program.
+You can collect points in store of course, but it’s also very much a part of the online experience, especially when you want to exchange your Clubcard, Nectar, or similar vouchers for products or days out.

 For example; Tesco’s Clubcard is a real jewel in the crown for the supermarket giant, as the points shoppers accrue for spending money online, physically in-store, or at Tesco petrol stations, all go towards rewards.
 These include restaurant vouchers that can be tripled in value - so a £5 Clubcard voucher becomes a £15 voucher at Pizza Express.

 Sainsbury’s offers Nectar points for its customers, and again this applies to online, in-store, or at the petrol pump.
 These can be exchanged for discounts or items on eBay and other vendors.
 The company has also improved this feature by introducing a new smartphone app for Nectar that will store any points gained when using Sainsbury's shops either in-store or online.
 It also tailors special offers to your spending habits and makes it easier to spend your points.

 Waitrose has a novel approach, in that there are no points to be collected in its My Waitrose initiative, instead customers can get instant rewards via the app, including discounts on particular lines, free prizes, 20% off fish products on Fridays, and even a free cup of tea or coffee when you visit the store and buy something.

 Depending on where you live, the Amazon Fresh service might also be available.
 As the name suggest, this provides fresh food – bread, milk, fruit, vegetables, meats, etc. – straight to your door.
 The service highlights the fact that it offers products from suppliers local to you (hence the restricted coverage) and all for an additional £3.99 p/m in the UK or $14.99p/m in the USA.